70mai Omni X200 Review: Dash Cam With Self Rotating Lens

 This is the first camera I’ve seen that comes in various colors: You can get it either all black, or in red and white.
 The red and white version is shown in the image.
 Right now, it’s only available on eBay and other web shops (links below), but not on Amazon.

 I like the black version is a bit better because it’s more discreet.
-The red and white version looks more cheerful, but it also makes the camera a bit like a toy.
-This is definitely intended, since MaiX the bear and various other optional visual gimmicks (shown below) give this dash cam a very fun, playful vibe.
+The red and white version looks more cheerful, but it also makes the camera look a bit like a toy.
+Which is definitely intended… with MaiX the bear talking to you as you drive, the X200 definitely has a very fun, playful vibe.

 Video Quality